 I’m a big advocate of nature study as part of a homeschool education.
-Since we are leaning toward a Charlotte Mason style homeschool, I have learned so much about incorporating nature study into our outside play time and I enjoy doing nature study with preschoolers.
+Since we are leaning toward a Charlotte Mason preschool, I have learned so much about incorporating nature study into our outside play time and I enjoy doing nature study with preschoolers.

 You may be wondering, what is the purpose of nature study?
 I love Simply Charlotte Mason’s 8 Reasons to Do Nature Study as an answer to that question.
 Here are a few key points that they mention: